Estimated reading time: 5 minutes

 What is simple interest?

-Simple interest is multiplying the principal amount by the annual interest rate, and compound interest is bearing the principal to the sum of one plus the annual interest rate raised to the power of how long the loan will take and then subtracting the principal.
+Simple interest is multiplying the principal by the annual interest rate, and compound interest is adding the principal to the sum of 1 plus the annual interest rate raised to the power of the number of years in the loan, then subtracting the principal.

 Does your Credit Score and DTI Ratio Pass the Application Requirement?

-A crucial factor to consider is how eligible you are to borrow money.
+A crucial factor to consider is your eligibility to borrow money.

 If you were personally borrowing from someone, you know there won’t be a problem.